NandaChitra/MyApplication/README.md

 Step 17: Execute the app.py program.
 Step 18: Type the url "localhost:5000" or "127.0.0.1:5000" in your default brower (to check login).
 Step 19: Create two more files: ShowStudent.html and NewStudent.html under templates folder.
 Step 20: ShowStudent.html is to display the student data.
 Step 21: NewStudent.html is to add a new student in the database.
 Step 22:
 EnterMarks.html page is under development.
+Step 23: to be added